 Install insulation that is right for your climate.

-There are many different climate zones throughout Australia and the extreme temperature variances make us more susceptible to the risks of condensation.
+Different climate zones can have extreme temperature variances that make us more susceptible to the risks of condensation.
 Deciding between vapour permeable insulation which lets small amount of vapour through your insulation, or vapour barrier insulation which blocks the transfer of vapour, is important and should be discussed with your supplier or architect before you go ahead and install your chosen insulation.

 The Building Code is there for a reason and it is vital that you ensure the insulation you are using in your project is compliant.
 Ask your supplier to confirm the insulation you are using is suitable and compliant in the application you are working on.
 For further peace of mind, ask your supplier to carry out a Condensation Risk Analysis on the system.
 This will give you are clear idea of how the insulation will perform and how likely you are to be affected by condensation.